Overview of BSc Agriculture: What You Need to Know about the Course

 1. Key factors about the Course Structure

 A typical BSc Agriculture programme contains a range of subjects designed to prepare students with theoretical knowledge and practical skills.
-The course usually spans 3 years and protects various aspects of agriculture, from soil science to crop production.
+The course usually spans 3 years and covers various aspects of agriculture, from soil science to crop production.

 Core Subjects